 - Simple and easy to open an account

 - The cost structure for placing trades is definitely on the low end of the spectrum.
-Give them a call and work your magic; you might be able to talk yourself down to $5 / RT per contract.
+CallSo gives them and works your magic; you can talk yourself down to $5 / R.T. per contract

 How Do I Invest in Futures and Options?

-- Do you want to know how to buy futures and options?
-First you need a broker that can do either or both; depending on if you to trade one or both.
-You may see that you need margin.
-If you have to use a margin account, make sure you’re really good at trading both strategies.
+Do you want to know how to buy futures and options?
+First, you need a broker that can do either or both, depending on whether you want to trade one.
+You may see that you need a margin.
+If you must use a margin account, ensure you’re good at trading both strategies.

-If you're learning how to buy futures and options but need a broker, we got you.
-If you don’t read any further, this is all you need to know: Tastyworks is the best broker for options trading.
+We’ve got you if you’re learning to buy futures and options but need a broker.
+But, if you don’t read any further, this is all you need to know: Tastyworks is the best broker for options trading.

-Despite only opening in 2017, Tastyworks have established itself as a leader in the options trading world.
-With order execution times akin to the speed of light and commissions capped at $10 per leg, you’d be hard pressed to find a better deal elsewhere.
+Despite only opening in 2017, Tastyworks has established itself as a world leader in options trading.
+With order execution times akin to the speed of light and commissions capped at $10 per leg, you’d be hard-pressed to find a better deal elsewhere.

-But, there’s more to Tastyworks than lightning-fast order execution and cheap commissions.
-Unlike other brokerage firms that offer standard trading platforms and software, Tastyworks have geared their platform towards the options trader.
+But there’s more to Tastyworks than lightning-fast order execution and cheap commissions.
+Unlike other brokerage firms that offer standard trading platforms and software, Tastyworks has geared its platform towards the options trader.

-In fact, their entire platform's geared towards evaluating volatility and the probability of profit, both crucial factors in options trading.
+Their entire platform is geared towards evaluating volatility and the probability of profit, both crucial factors in options trading.

 And it gets even better; you can analyze multiple outcomes on your open positions.
 Within the analysis page, you can analyze the risk profiles of combined positions and see how a possible adjusting position will change that trade outlook.

-Perhaps you have an open position on Apple and want to know the outcome of an iron condor or even a butterfly spread.
+Perhaps you have an open position on Apple and want to know the outcome of an iron condor or butterfly spread.
 All of this is possible with Tastyworks.

-- ChartGrid allows traders to load up to 10 different underlying's on a single page.
+- ChartGrid allows traders to load up to 10 underlyings on a single page.

 - Consistent look and feel throughout their desktop and mobile platforms